dghm-genomics/docker-workshop-braunschweig/README.md

 Please visit the [Docker homepage](http://www.docker.com) to learn about Docker for AWS, Docker for Azure, Docker for Windows Server, Docker for the CentOS distribution, Docker for Debian, Docker for Fedora®, Docker for Oracle Linux, Docker for RHEL, and Docker for SLES.

+### Start Docker and download ("pull") the image described by the presented Dockerfile

+Once you have started Docker on your OS the image described can be pulled (i.e. downloaded) by issuing the command

+    $ docker pull dghmgenomics/workshop-braunschweig

+To verify that the image has been downloaded, type the command

+    $ docker images

+If the image has been downloaded, you will get a message similar to this:

+    REPOSITORY                           TAG                 IMAGE ID            CREATED             SIZE
+    dghmgenomics/workshop-braunschweig   latest              788ab87feb5d        11 days ago         547.8 MB

 ### Webcast

 Please watch our introductory webcast by clicking on the image below: